jwaddi/CHEM501_Digital_Portfolio/README.md

 ### 2. Data Flow & Storage
 The MKR WiFi 1010 acts as an MQTT client, sending data payloads to the server.
 A background Python logger monitors to these streams and saves the data in two ways:
 * Session Logging: Data is added to a session-specific .csv file for immediate processing and visualisation by the Streamlit dashboard.
-* Master Archiving: Records are simultaneously committed to a Master SQL Database (Stuffy_Study_Master.db).
+* Master Archiving: Records are simultaneously committed to a Master SQL Database ('Stuffy_Study_Master.db').
 This ensures data is safely stored and allows for more efficient historical querying compared to flat text files.

 ### 3. Database Management & Data Retrieval
 To inspect the historical archives, it is recommended to use DB Browser for SQLite.